 - Block recover happens when:

 - No more free pages available inside the block and

 - Data were modified and/or

 - Flush the buffer

 - Block recover steps:

 - (1)Get a free/erased block from erased block list

 - (2)Copy pages from old block, write to new block with newer timestamps

 - (3)Erase the old block

 - (4)Put the old block to erased block list

 - Note: (1) and (4) are operating in memory.
-(2) and (3) identified by timestamps, so there are all interruptible!
+(2) and (3) identified by timestamps, all steps allow to be interrupted at any time !
 (Guaranteed integrity across unexpected power losses)

-No block recover if there have enough free pages
+No block recover if there are enough free pages